shadeform/terraform-provider-shadeform/README.md

 [![Terraform Registry](https://img.shields.io/badge/terraform-registry-blue.svg)](https://registry.terraform.io/providers/shadeform/shadeform)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A Terraform provider for managing GPU instances and storage volumes on Shadeform, a unified platform for deploying and managing cloud GPUs across multiple cloud providers.
+For more information about what Shadeform is and how to use it, visit our [public docs](https://docs.shadeform.ai/getting-started/introduction).

 ## Quick Start